 - The Israelites and the City of Ramses: At this point consider again the argument against all this evidence for the Exodus.
 Rohl believes that many Egyptologists have been misdirected by the verse in Exodus discussed above which led them to look for evidence in the wrong time period.
 The Israelites "built for Pharaoh supply cities, Pithom and Raamses" (Exodus 1:11) which, again, may have housed public granaries.
 Excavations have led to the Ramses Exodus Theory which, by this verse, would put Moses and his Pharaoh at about 1250 BC.
 However, this is easily an anachronism, as described above, New York City is said to have been founded forty years before it got its name.
 Genesis uses both the names YHWH and Rameses anachronistically, and again, Avaris was absorbed into the new city of Pi-Ramesses.
 Thus, the city built by Semites (the Hebrews) became the city of Ramses, explaining the anachronism at Ex.
 1:11 and also perhaps Gen. 47:11.
 Real Science Radio therefore calls on Stephen Gabriel Rosenberg and other skeptical Egyptologists to retract their systematic argument against possible Israelite evidence solely because it is dated prior to Ramses II.

-- Moving Egypt's timeline reveals the pattern of evidence for the Exodus: As Mahoney's Exodus film depicts, shifting Egypt's timeline then presents a pattern of evidence, the arrival of the Semites in Egypt (Avaris), their great multiplication (Avaris population, 20 Semite cities), enslavement (grave evidence, slave names), judgment on the land (dark period, Ipuwer papyrus, etc.), and the Exodus (sudden departure), followed by the Israelite's conquest of Canaan (e.g., see rsr.org/jericho.)
+- Moving Egypt's timeline reveals the pattern of evidence for the Exodus: As Mahoney's Exodus film depicts, shifting Egypt's timeline then presents a pattern of evidence, the arrival of the Semites in Egypt (Avaris), their great multiplication (Avaris population, 20 Semite cities), enslavement (grave evidence, slave names), judgment on the land (the end of the Middle Kingdom, the "dark period", Ipuwer papyrus, etc.), and the Exodus (sudden departure), followed by the Israelite's conquest of Canaan (e.g., see rsr.org/jericho).

 - Israel's biblical history presents them as slaves and failures: Genesis, Exodus, and virtually the entire Old Testament presents the Israelites first as slaves and then, throughout their history, as wicked.
 Even the patriarchs and heroes were in many ways despicable.
 This is noticed not to condemn them but to recognize the "flavor of realism" in the Hebrew Scriptures, and the unvarnished hard truth with which it presents "God's chosen people".
 Abraham and Isaac were willing to give away their wives to save their own skin; Jacob robbed his brother of his birthright; Joseph, for all his greatness, turned the free people of Egypt into slaves; even King David was an adulterer and a murderer.
 The Hebrew Scriptures severely condemns the priests, and sometimes even the "prophets", and the kings of Israel and Judah, and the twelve tribes themselves, were in almost constant rebellion against God, worshiping a golden calf immediately upon being delivered by the Living God.
 If they made all this up, you would expect them to present themselves as worthy of God's deliverance.
 But then they even gripe against Him in the wilderness and say they want to go back to Egypt.
 Who would write that, if it weren't true?
 So virtually the entire generation saved from bondage in Egypt dies in unbelief in the wilderness (Numbers 32:13; Hebrews 3:16-19).
 Eventually, the Hebrew Scriptures shows them even sacrificing their own children burning them as offerings to the false god Molech.
 If a people were to remember a fictitious account of their history, one would think that it would be more complimentary than that of the Exodus.

 - Plagues are recorded in an ancient Egyptian document: Mainstream archaeologists claim that plagues of biblical proportion would have left their mark on Egypt's history, but that no such mark exists.
-So filmmaker Mahoney asked renowned expert Maarten Raven, Egyptologist and the curator of the Leiden Museum, about the Ipuwer Papyrus (details below) which his facility holds.
+So filmmaker Mahoney asked renowned expert Maarten Raven, curator of the Leiden Museum, about the Ipuwer Papyrus (details below) which his facility holds.
 Why does Raven reject it as a description of the plagues of the Exodus?
 Of course, Raven, who does not believe the Exodus ever happened, believes that when it did not happen was in the 13th century B.C.
-In Ipuwer's account he addresses his majesty, the king, and poetically describes calamities reminiscent of the biblical plagues and their aftermath.
+In Ipuwer's obviously unofficial account he addresses his majesty, the king, and poetically describes calamities reminiscent of the biblical plagues and their aftermath.
 Ipuwer writes, "Behold, Egypt is fallen to the pouring of water; and he who poured water on the ground, seizes the mighty in misery. ...
 The river is blood. ...
 Gone is the barley of abundance. ...
 The nobles hunger… poor men have become owners of wealth..."
-Ipuwer often repeats his obsession, the uncanny claim that Egypt's servants now possess its wealth (yet without a hint of any violent slave uprising), and only once does Ipuwer identify the perpetrator of the nation's devastation, uncanny again, described as the one "who poured water on the ground."
+His account is much briefer than Moses' account in chapters 4 to 12 of the Exodus.
+Yet he is obsessed with with one particular happening.
+Forty times Ipuwer repeats the uncanny observation that Egypt's servants now possess its wealth!
+Yet he gives no hint of any violent slave uprising.
+And only once does he identify the perpetrator of the nation's devastation, uncanny again, as Ipuwer attributes the national catastrophe to the one "who poured water on the ground."
+Peculiar, no?
 [Get Patterns!]
 And for more details on Ipuwer and from many other ancient Egyptian documents see below for Brad Spark's literature review.

 - Moses recorded that 40 years after the plagues Egypt was still reeling: If anything like the account of Exodus occurred to an empire, it would have collapsed. ("Now it came to pass in the fortieth year... that Moses spoke to the children of Israel of...
 [God's] acts which He did in the midst of Egypt, to Pharaoh king of Egypt, and to all his land... and how the Lord has destroyed them to this day", Deut.
 1:3; 11:3-4.)
 Thus history does record a great dark period in Egypt after the traditional date of the Exodus.